How It Works

 Search Charge - The extra service provided when a record center specialist is unable to immediately locate an Item due to the incorrect or limited metadata provided by the customer when placing the order.
 This service is billed per search.

-Shipping / Outside Courier - The service provided when Iron Mountain utilizes a third party shipping carrier to delivery Items on an Order requested by the Customer.
+Shipping / Outside Courier - The service provided when Iron Mountain utilizes a third party shipping carrier to deliver Items on an Order either at the Customer’s request or outside the applicable service area.
 Common carriers utilized by Iron Mountain are UPS, DHL, Federal Express.
-These services will be rendered at cost + 40%, excluding regular delivery services provided by a third party shipping carrier.

 Special Computer Request - The service provided by Iron Mountain to provide custom reporting data out of the SafeKeeperPLUS system.
 These non-standard reports require custom programming and are billed per request based on the programming time required for each request.
 Customers may access a variety of standard reports at no charge via Iron Mountain Connect Report Center.